avl/noatun/docs/docs.md

 Unique selling points:
  * Robust, completely automatic non-centralized multi-master replication
- * Full functionality even offline, even for long offline periods.
+ * Full functionality even offline, optionally even for long offline periods.
- * Faked linear history: your application doesn't have to consider concurrency.
+ * Faked linear history: your application doesn't have to directly consider concurrency.
 You're an
-   expert in your domain, you shouldn't have to solve distributed computing just because your customers have offline requirements.
+   expert in your domain, you shouldn't have to be an expert in distributed computing just because your customers have offline requirements.
+See further down in this document for details.
- * Perfectly suited for when internet connectivity cannot be guaranteed.

 Additional features:
- * 100% decentralized - nodes in the network do not need to be assigned unique ids - all they need to agree on is the event format and definition.
+ * 100% decentralized - nodes in the network do not need to be assigned unique ids - all they need to agree on is the message definition.
  * Data model is 100% event based.
 Current database state is a function only of current events.
  * Works in any network (and does not require unique network addresses)
  * Deterministic replay and time travel for easy debugging